Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Simulation and Experiments

 \subsection{Comparisons}

-To further demonstrate the effectiveness of our proposed Harmonic Tree (HT) structure, a quantitative comparison is conducted against several strong baselines: (i) the nominal Navigation Function (NF) from~\cite{rimon1990exact,loizou2017navigation} without the high-level task adaptation; (ii) the oriented harmonic potential fields (OHPF) proposed in this work with the high-level task adaptation, but omitting the second-layer search trees $\mathcal{T}$; (iii) the Non-holonomic RRT$^\star$ in~\cite{lavalle2006planning, park2015feedback} without the high-level task adaptation.
-As summarized in Table~\ref{table:table-data}, the metrics to compare are average computation time for each plan synthesis or adaptation, the total cost of final trajectory as the distance travelled, and whether oscillations appear during execution.
+To further demonstrate the effectiveness of our proposed Harmonic Tree (HT) structure, {a quantitative comparison is conducted against \textbf{five} baselines: (i) the oriented harmonic potential fields (OHPF) proposed in this work with the high-level task adaptation, but omitting the second-layer search trees; (ii) the Navigation Function (NF) from~\cite{rimon1990exact,loizou2017navigation} without the high-level task adaptation; (iii) the harmonic maps (HM) in~\cite{vlantis2018robot} via the open-sourced implementation; (iv) the Non-holonomic RRT$^\star$ in~\cite{lavalle2006planning, park2015feedback} without the high-level task adaptation; and (v) the conformal navigation transformation (CNT) from~\cite{fan2022robot}, which has to be modified considerably for the complex workspace here.} As summarized in Table~\ref{table:table-data}, the metrics to compare are computation time for each plan synthesis and adaptation, the total cost of final trajectory as the distance travelled, and whether oscillations appear during execution.